BevAlc Insights’ 2024 Non-Alcoholic Wine, Beer, and Spirits Category Forecast

 - Ritual Zero Proof Whiskey Alternative

 - Ghia Signature Non-Alcoholic Apéritif

 - Ritual Zero Proof Gin Alternative

 A handful of companies also dominate the bestsellers across NA wines, though traditional Long Island winery Wölffer Estate has come from behind to top the list in 2023; their NA wine was only launched in spring 2021.

 Drizly’s Top-Selling Non-Alcoholic Wine SKUs on Drizly, 2023 to Date

 - Fre Merlot

-“In the past year, the most popular month for sales across non-alcoholic categories was January as a result of the dry January movement,” says Liz Paquette, Drizly’s head of consumer insights.
+According to Nielsen, sales of NA beverages peak around July 4th and year-end holidays, though the “Dry January” trend leads to the longest sustained periods of purchasing which aligns with Drizly data.
+“The most popular month for sales across non-alcoholic categories was January as a result of the dry January movement,” says Paquette.
 “Retailers should consider non-alcoholic categories as a key part of their stocking strategy and keep a close eye on innovation as more and more products hit the market and consumer awareness grows.”

 In order to maximize sales for this category, Paquette recommends retailers bring in some of the top new NA offerings onto the shelf.
 “Retailers should begin with stocking the top-selling brands,” she says.
-“It’s a good idea to offer products that are growing in consumer awareness nationally, such as Athletic Brewing, Seedlip, or Fre.”
+“It’s a good idea to starting with offering products that are growing in consumer awareness nationally, such as Athletic Brewing or Seedlip.”